-One of the main attractions for many is the ease of a slow-cooker so when you're looking for recipes, avoid those that suggest a lot of pre-preparation.
+One of the main attractions for many people is the ease of a slow cooker, so when you're looking for recipes, avoid those that suggest a lot of pre-preparation.
 For many dishes, particularly soups and stews, you really can just throw all the ingredients in.
-It can be nice to cook the onions beforehand as the flavour is different to when you put them in raw but experiment both ways as you may find you prefer one.
-It can also be good to brown meat to give it some colour but again this is not essential.
+It can be nice to cook the onions beforehand, as the flavour is different to when you put them in raw, but experiment both ways as you may find you prefer one.
+It can also be good to brown meat to give it some colour, but again, this is not essential.

 If you're short on time in the morning, prepare everything you need for your slow-cooked meal the night before, put it into the slow-cooker dish, cover and store in the fridge overnight.
 Ideally the dish should be as close to room temperature as possible, so get it out of the fridge when you wake up and leave it for 20 minutes before turning the cooker on.
 If you need to heat your dish beforehand, then put the ingredients in a different container and transfer them in the morning.

-You don't need to add oil to a slow cooker, the contents won't catch as long as there's enough moisture in there.
+You don't need to add oil to a slow cooker – the contents won't catch as long as there's enough moisture in there.
 You don't need a lot of fat on your meat either.
-Normally when you fry meat, a lot of the fat drains away, this won't happen in a slow cooker so trim it off, otherwise you might find you have pools of oil in your stew.
-This will give you a healthier result and it'll still be tasty.
+Normally when you fry meat, a lot of the fat drains away, but this won't happen in a slow cooker so trim it off – otherwise you might find you have pools of oil in your stew.
+Removing the fat will give you a healthier result, and it'll still be tasty.

 Because your slow cooker will have a tightly sealed lid, the liquid won't evaporate so if you're adapting a standard recipe, it's best to reduce the liquid by roughly a third.
-Liquid should just cover the meat and vegetables.
-Don't overfill your slow cooker or it may start leaking out the top and food won't cook as well.
-Half to two thirds full is ideal and certainly no more than three quarters.
+It should just cover the meat and vegetables.
+Don't overfill your slow cooker, or it may start leaking out the top, and the food won't cook so well.
+Half to two-thirds full is ideal – certainly no more than three-quarters.

-Just as the the liquid doesn't reduce it also doesn't thicken.
+Just as the the liquid doesn't reduce, it also doesn't thicken.
 You can roll meat in a small amount of seasoned flour before adding it to the slow cooker or use a little cornflour at the end.
-If you want to do the latter, take a teaspoon or two of cornflour, mix it to a paste with a little cold water.
+If you want to do the latter, take a teaspoon or two of cornflour and mix it to a paste with a little cold water.
 Stir into your simmering slow cooker contents, then replace the lid.

-Ginny has been working with slow-cookers for over a decade, her advice is to use the 'Low' setting as much as you can, finding most dishes really benefit from a slow, gentle heat to really bring out the flavours.
-This also means you won't need to worry if you're heading out for the day, it'll take care of itself.
+Ginny has been working with slow-cookers for over a decade, and her advice is to use the 'Low' slow cooker settings as much as you can, finding that most dishes really benefit from a slow, gentle heat to really bring out the flavours.
+This also means you won't need to worry if you're heading out for the day – it'll take care of itself.
 "I think of it as my cook fairy making my dinner while I'm out," says Ginny.

-10. How long should I cook it for?
+10. How long should I cook a slow cooker recipe?